Joel-James/404-to-301/readme.txt

 = 2.0.8 (28/10/2015) =
 **New Feature**

-- New option to exclude paths from error logs and redirect - [See details](https://thefoxe.com/docs/items/excluding-paths-from-error-logs-and-redirects/).
+- New option to exclude paths from error logs and redirect.

 **Bug Fixes**